 Chamath Palihapitiya, the leader of the Growth team that took Facebook to a billion users, always goes back to the user experience when he talks about this “growth hack.”

 “My biggest fear was that we spam our users and we trick them and it will alienate these people,” he said, “You won't see it today but you'll see in three years from now or four years from now, and it accelerates when you compound that with a competitor who actually builds a better product that doesn't alienate people.”

 That's why the seven friends in ten days metric was so crucial.
 It wasn't a growth hack in the sense that people use the phrase today.
 It wasn't some quick or convenient path to growth.
 Having friends on the platform simply made it fun to use.
 Facebook grew because the team was highly focused on making Facebook as fun as possible for as many people as possible.

 Once they had that goal in mind, Facebook's growth was dependent on their ability to execute on it over and over again.
 All of the thousands of experiments they ran over the years that followed revolved around driving the “seven friends in ten days” metric.

 “When you understand core product value,” Palihapitiya says, “You can basically pivot around it and create these loops that expose it over and over again.
 This becomes the most important and obvious thing to do.”
 The companies that do it right, he says, are consistently and systematically successful.

 "When you understand core product value, you can pivot around it and expose it over and over again."

 Analyze And Act

 In the end, both those who make a point of defending “growth hacking” and those who attack it are usually referring to very specific marketing trends.
-And from crappy email spam to black-hat SEO, there are plenty of things to dislike about the idea of engineering virality.
+And from crappy email spam to malicious SEO, there are plenty of things to dislike about the idea of engineering virality.

 At its core, however, growth hacking isn't complex.
 It's another name for the most fundamental task of any startup—achieving incredible growth with limited resources.